AlternativeNetizen/Kermnet/README.md

 a client mines till it reaches the nessasary amount of kerms to pay each node on the way to the host, and the host themselves as the host needs to pay nodes on the way to the client in order to reply. obviously it routes by the least node amounts and varies how many node routes are used in parallel depending on how what datarate(bytes/kilobytes/megabytes/etc) its trying to send at. also pays exponentially more for higher datarates on nodes its already sending on

-this makes it more computationally expensive on a client to send requests to a very far or virtually unreachable host this makes it more computationally expensive on a client to ask a host to send replies at high data rates
+-this makes it more computationally expensive on a client to send requests to a very far or virtually unreachable host -this makes it more computationally expensive on a client to ask a host to send replies at high data rates

 this also makes sure clients can't flood nodes with extremely high data rates as theyd need to mine much more to do that